Dog Friendly Campervan Hire

 Depending if your dog normally travels in a dog crate then feel free to bring it with you.
 There is also plenty of space on the rear parcel-shelf or on the floor of the main living area to accommodate it.
 Please do bear in mind that when the bench seat is pulled forward to make the lower bunk for bedtime it does reduce the floor space available.
 In this situation maybe transfer the crate into the boot and your dog can keep your tootsies warm at the bottom of the bed.

 When you first set off, drive gently.
 Both you and your dog need to get used to this new vehicle.
-The campervan will typically have a higher centre of gravity than your own car so adjust your driving style to accommodate your pet and how they might be sitting or laying whilst in transit.
+The campervan will typically have a higher centre of gravity than your own car so adjust your driving style to accommodate for it.

-We know how dogs love to get messy and your campervan is built to be dog friendly.
-From the robust, durable flooring to the waterproof seat coverings, we’ve made it easy for you to wipe down muddy pawprints without stressing too much about the upholstery.
+We know how dogs love to get messy and your campervan is built to be suitable for them.
+From the robust, durable flooring to the waterproof seat coverings, we’ve made it easy for you to wipe down muddy paw prints without stressing too much about the upholstery.
 Some of our campervans even have a shower attachment so you can rinse off those muddy boots and muddy dogs!
 Even for those campers without the shower head, you will find some anti-bacterial spray provided to keep the place spic and span.
 All of our campers come fitted with a powerful blown-air heating system so after a quick doggie adventure involving water, the BEST kind, you can dry your pooch!
 It’s even useful for keeping the humans warm during the winter!

 Where Can Dogs Sleep in a Campervan?